sylvainthery/ASTex-ICube.github.io/index.md

 ### Biscalenoisepatchexg:

-modified the mono-scale version of On-the-Fly Multi-Scale Infinite Texturing from Example \[VSLD13\], without complex color transfers and texture fetches.
+This is a modified version of the mono-scale On-the-Fly Multi-Scale Infinite Texturing from Example \[VSLD13\], without complex color transfers and texture fetches.
 It consists in Wang tiles, in which patch contents are randomly exchanged.
 Allowing for contents to be rotated (by angle θ ∈ {π/4, π/2, 3π/4, π}) and scaled (0.5 ≤ λ ≤ 1), and applying turbulence.

 \[VSLD13\] K. Vanhoey, B. Sauvage, F. Larue, J-M. Dischler On-the-Fly Multi-Scale Infinite Texturing from Example, Siggraph Asia, Hong Kong, Hong Kong, ACM Siggraph (Eds.), ACM, ACM Siggraph Asia 2013 Papers, Volume 32, n° 6, novembre 2013, doi:10.1145/2508363.2508383, Oral, Long,